 Choose the layer of the element you want to be editable in WordPress and click on the Pencil-Icon to edit the layer.

-Activate the option Element is dynamic.
+By default, your element is already set to dynamic, but be sure this option is checked.
 If you haven't already, give your layer a name.
 This title will make sure you will find the element in WordPress again.